Victor Young: Biography

-Young is commonly said to have been born in Chicago on August 8, 1900, but according to Census data and his birth certificate, his birth year is 1899.
-His grave marker shows his birth year as 1901.
-He was born into a very musical Jewish family, his father being a tenor with Joseph Sheehan's touring opera company.
-After his mother died, his father abandoned the family.
-The young Victor, who had begun playing violin at the age of six, was sent to Poland when he was ten to stay with his grandfather and study at Warsaw Imperial Conservatory (his teacher was Polish composer Roman Statkowski), achieving the Diploma of Merit.
-He studied the piano with Isidor Philipp of the Paris Conservatory.
-While still a teenager he embarked on a career as a concert violinist with the Warsaw Philharmonic under Juliusz Wertheim, assistant conductor in 1915–16.
+Young was reportedly born in Chicago on August 8, 1900, but per U.S. Census data and his birth certificate, he was born in 1899.
+His grave marker shows 1901 as his birth year.
+He was born into a very musical Jewish family; his father was a tenor with Joseph Sheehan's touring opera company.
+However, his father abandoned the family after Young's mother died.

+The young Victor, who had begun playing violin at the age of six, was sent to Poland when he was ten to stay with his grandfather and study at Warsaw Imperial Conservatory (taught by Polish composer Roman Statkowski), where he earned the Diploma of Merit.
+He also studied piano with Isidor Philipp of the Paris Conservatory.
+While still a teenager, he embarked on a career as a concert violinist with the Warsaw Philharmonic under assistant conductor Juliusz Wertheim in 1915–16.

-When he graduated from the Warsaw Conservatory, World War I prevented him from returning to the U.S., so he remained in Poland (which was occupied by the Germans), earning his keep by playing with the Philharmonic and in a quartet and a quintet.
+When Young graduated from the Warsaw Conservatory, World War I prevented him from returning to the United States.
+He remained in Poland (then under German occupation), partly earning his keep by playing with the Philharmonic and in a quartet and a quintet.
 He also gave lessons.
-His future wife, Rita Kinel, who met him in late 1918, used to smuggle food to him, for he had neither enough money to buy it nor time to eat it.
+His future wife, Rita Kinel, who met him in late 1918, used to smuggle food to him since he could not afford it.

-He returned to Chicago in 1920 to join the orchestra at Central Park Casino.
-He then went to Los Angeles to join his Polish fiancée, finding employment first as a fiddler in impresario Sid Grauman's Million Dollar Theatre Orchestra then going on to be appointed concert-master for Paramount-Publix Theatres.
-After turning to popular music, he worked for a while as violinist-arranger for Ted Fio Rito.
+He returned to Chicago in 1920 to join the orchestra at Central Park Casino, then traveled to Los Angeles to join Kinel.
+He first worked as a fiddler in impresario Sid Grauman's Million Dollar Theatre Orchestra, and was later appointed concertmaster for Paramount-Publix Theatres.
+After turning to popular music, Young worked as a violinist-arranger for Ted Fio Rito.

-In 1930, Chicago bandleader and radio-star Isham Jones commissioned Young to write an instrumental ballad band arrangement of Hoagy Carmichael's "Stardust", which had been played, up until then, as an up-tempo number.
+In 1930, Chicago bandleader and radio star Isham Jones commissioned Young to write an instrumental ballad band arrangement of Hoagy Carmichael's "Stardust", which until then had been played as an up-tempo number.
 Young slowed it down and played the melody as a gorgeous romantic violin solo which inspired Mitchell Parish to write lyrics for what then became a much-performed love song.
 Bing Crosby recorded it at least three times: in 1931, 1939, and 1942.

 In the mid-1930s, he moved to Hollywood where he concentrated on films, recordings of light music and providing backing for popular singers, including Bing Crosby.
 His composer credits include "When I Fall in Love", "Blue Star (The 'Medic' Theme)", "Moonlight Serenade (Summer Love)" from the motion picture The Star (1952), "Sweet Sue, Just You", "Can't We Talk It Over", "Street of Dreams", "Love Letters", "Around the World", "My Foolish Heart", "Golden Earrings", "Stella by Starlight", "Delilah", "Johnny Guitar" and "I Don't Stand a Ghost of a Chance with You".